-But, on the up side.
+But, on the upside.
 I did have two compliments on how great I looked that morning – maybe I should do this more often (jokes)!

 Lesson learned kids, don’t plan a night out when you have a flight at 7 am the next morning!

-Against all the odds, I finally landed into Udaipur 5 hours later and was on my way to a much better place in Lake Pichola.
+Against all the odds, I finally landed in Udaipur 5 hours later and was on my way to a much better place in Lake Pichola.
 Hats off to the Taj team for letting me in and treating me like a queen despite my woes!

 It was SO worth the hassle and wait.
 This is a guide to checking into the Taj Lake Palace Udaipur.